-Under approved exchange arrangements, M.A. or M.Sc. students registered in programs at other post-secondary institutions who are not pursuing a degree at the University of Lethbridge may be admitted to take courses.
+Under approved exchange arrangements, M.A. students registered in programs at other post-secondary institutions who are not pursuing a degree at the University of Lethbridge may be admitted to take courses.
 The University of Lethbridge is a signatory of the Western Deans' Agreement (see Section 15.
 Western Deans' Agreement, p.
-29).
+28).
+Contact the School of Graduate Studies at sgsinquiries@uleth.ca for application and registration information.
+Admission is contingent upon satisfying academic qualifications for admission (see Section 3.a.
+Academic Qualifications for Admission, p.
+20).